Richard Dyer

 Richard Dyer (born 1945) is an English academic who held a professorship in the Department of Film Studies at King's College London.
 Specialising in cinema (particularly Italian cinema), queer theory, and the relationship between entertainment and representations of race, sexuality, and gender, he was previously a faculty member of the Film Studies Department at the University of Warwick for many years and has held a number of visiting professorships in the United Kingdom, the United States, Italy, Sweden, Denmark, and Germany.

 Career

 Born in Leeds to a lower-middle class Conservative Party supporting family and raised in the suburbs of London during the 1940s and 1950s, Dyer studied French (as well as English, German, and Philosophy) at the University of St Andrews.
-He then went on to earn his doctoral degree in English at the University of Birmingham’s Centre for Contemporary Cultural Studies.
-During the 1970s, Dyer authored articles for the Gay Left and then during the 1980s wrote for Marxism Today, the theoretical journal of the "Eurocommunist" or Gramscian wing of the Communist Party of Great Britain.
+He then went on to earn his doctoral degree in English at the University of Birmingham's Centre for Contemporary Cultural Studies.
+During the 1970s, Dyer wrote for Gay Left and then during the 1980s wrote for Marxism Today, the theoretical journal of the "Eurocommunist" or Gramscian wing of the Communist Party of Great Britain.
 These writings were mostly cultural criticism rather than class politics based, with titles such as "In Defence of Disco" (1979) and "Diana Ross" (1982).
 In the early 1980s he contributed to the partwork The Movie, notably with a partially critical piece on Barbra Streisand.